How to Join Multiple Lines in Adobe Illustrator

 How to Join Lines/Paths in Adobe Illustrator

-When you join lines, you’re actually joining the anchors together to the same line.
+When you join lines, you’re actually joining the anchor points together to the same line.
 All you have to do is select the lines or anchor points, then use the keyboard shortcut to join lines.

 The keyboard shortcut to join lines in Adobe Illustrator is Command + J for Mac users, and Ctrl + J for Windows users.
 If you’re not a shortcut person, you can also go to the overhead menu and choose Object > Path > Join.